angchin/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 - You can provide feedback within the Admin app in Teams by using the **Give Feedback** button.
 You can also provide feedback in our [online portal](https://aka.ms/CalendarSyncFeedback).

+**I installed the Microsoft 365 Mail Migration and Calendar Sync application, but am receiving an error that it is not installed later in the setup**

+Verify the the following steps have been followed.
+If you are still facing issues, contact support using the information below.
+- You have used your Google super admin account to install the **Microsoft 365 Mail Migration and Calendar Sync** application.
+You can verify this using your [Google Admin console](https://admin.google.com/ac/owl/list?tab=services).
+- You have granted permission to all of the scopes that the application requested.
+You can verify this using your [Google Admin console](https://admin.google.com/ac/apps/gmail/marketplace/appdetails/679814639522).
+- The **Microsoft 365 Mail Migration and Calendar Sync** application has unrestricted access to your Google services.
+You can verify this using your [Google Admin console](https://admin.google.com/ac/owl/list?tab=services).

 **How can I get additional support for this setup process?**

 - For support for small to medium businesses, see [Help and learning for small business](https://support.microsoft.com/smallbusiness).
 You can also get support by using the support page in the [Admin app in Teams](https://teams.microsoft.com/l/app/b47c7387-2807-440c-9fc2-7c8f46147a20?source=share-app-dialog).